Looking Up Catholic Priests Accused of Sexual Abuse

 - Permanent disability

-From Lists to Litigation: Steps a Lawyer May Take
+From a List of Priests Accused of Abuse to Litigation: Steps a Lawyer May Take

-Survivors understandably sometimes feel anxious about the unknown aspects of taking legal action.
+Survivors can understandably feel anxious about the unknown aspects of taking legal action.
 What does it mean to go to court to seek justice, accountability, and compensation for an act of sexual abuse?

 As we described above, the lists of priests accused of sexual abuse have made it less difficult for lawyers to confirm and explore basic details of the histories of abuse suffered by those victimized by certain priests.
-In a typical matter in this day-and-age, attorneys will turn to those lists and then, if necessary, go further to investigate particular details of a client’s account of the abuse.
+In a typical investigation, attorneys will turn to those lists and then, if necessary, go further to study particular details of a client's account of the abuse.